YacovKopel/FlexFly/README.md

 #Flexfly

 #Project Goals
-*To provide a user friendly experince where users can find inexspensive flights and experiences in a single application.
+*To provide a user friendly experience where users can find inexpensive flights and experiences in a single application.
 Save money and time in an application that will initially be an information page only

 #Iceboxed ideas:
 *Possible bookings
 *Added ability to find Hotels and Air BNB
 *Store user data
-*Find a way to monatize
+*Find a way to monotize

 #Mockup (Rough draft)
 (https://files.slack.com/files-pri/T045V7WPE1J-F04ETLUNGJD/flexfly_mockup.png)